WinSPC Knowledgebase Home | Glossary | Favorites | Contact | Login WinSPC Knowledgebase Home | Glossary | Favorites | Contact | Login

 1. Create a backup of the WinSPC database you want to migrate.

 2. Using the "WinSPC Installation and Configuration Guide", configure an empty database for WinSPC on the new server, as instructed in the 'Phase 1' portion of the guide pertaining to your specific database platform.
 The "Installation and Configuration Guide" can be found on your product CD or in the files you downloaded to install or upgrade WinSPC.
-You can also download some of the recent installation guides here: http://knowledgebase.winspc.com/questions/98/.
+You can also download some of the recent installation guides here: https://knowledgebase.winspc.com/questions/98/.
 You can also contact our Technical Support to get a copy of the guide for your specific WinSPC version.

 3. From any WinSPC client station, launch WinSPC and log in as the 'Admin' user.